jordicenzano/hls-trimming-frame-accuracy/README.md

     - Example2: `./trim_hls_frame_acc /hls_test/test.m3u8 /out/test.mp4 /tmp 10.0 21.2`

 #Description
-- This is an evolution of this code: [Trim HLS stream with frame accuracy using [ffmpeg](https://ffmpeg.org/) and Bash script](https://jordicenzano.name/2014/08/07/trim-hls-stream-with-frame-accuracy-using-ffmpeg-and-bash-script-2/)
+- This code is an evolution of this code: [Trim HLS stream with frame accuracy using [ffmpeg](https://ffmpeg.org/) and Bash script](https://jordicenzano.name/2014/08/07/trim-hls-stream-with-frame-accuracy-using-ffmpeg-and-bash-script-2/)
-- This code gets a group if HLS chunks (.ts) and input and output timestamps and creates an output mp4 file frame accuracy trimmed, AV perfectly aligned, and thanks to the underlying algorithm in a very small amount of time.
+- The purpose of this code gets a group if HLS chunks (.ts) and input and output timestamps and creates an output mp4 file frame accuracy trimmed, AV perfectly aligned, and thanks to the underlying algorithm in a very small amount of time.
-- This algorithm can be useful to:
+- It can be useful to:
-    - On the fly live streaming trimming
+    - On the fly live streaming trimming (highlights)
     - VOD frame accuracy trimming
     - Increase dramatically the speed of video editors (mostly cloud video editors)